fanoush/ds-d6/espruino/DFU/Magic3/README.md

 Beware that there is no way back and **you may brick your watch** during this process!

 1. Check watch firmware version, this should work for devices with firmware MOY-NBC5, also was verified with Kospet Rock with MOY-NAX3.
-2. Put your watch on charger or make sure it is charged, if battery dies during the process you may have a brick.
+2. Put your watch on charger or make sure it is charged enough to survive, if battery dies during the process (step 6) you may have a brick.
 3. Install `espruino_2v10.102_magic3-dafit.bin` via [DaFlasher](https://play.google.com/store/apps/details?id=com.atcnetz.paatc.patc&hl=en&gl=US) (as of October 2021 you need update to  latest version, v2 protocol was added only recently)
 4. If you were lucky you should now see bluetooth device 'Magic3 xxxx' and can connect to it via [Espruino Web IDE](https://www.espruino.com/ide/).

 At this point there is no way back but you already have full Espruino installed and can start experimenting with it (e.g. upload `code.js` as metioned below).
-You can postpone next steps however without DFU bootloader it is not easy to upgrade it so when you are ready follow with steps below.
+You can postpone next steps, however without DFU bootloader it is not easy to upgrade it, so when you are ready, follow with steps below.

 5. backup UICR and bootloader via copy pasting (CTRL+V) prepared code and data into left side of Espruino Web IDE.
 More details and explanations also here https://github.com/fanoush/ds-d6/wiki/Replacing-Nordic-DFU-bootloader but here is quick step by step guide:
     - backup whole UICR - just in case